Water scarcity: What's the big deal? | DW | 23.08.2021

 The underground reservoir that feeds Mexico City is also down to a trickle during droughts, while tens of millions of people in the Western US have recently been told they will have to reduce their water use next year due to low levels in the country's largest artificial reservoir.

-Meanwhile in Texas, the city's water utility company is installing a water purification facility that by 2028 will treat and purify sewage water and pipe it back as natural water.
+Meanwhile in El Paso, Texas, the city's water utility company is installing a water purification facility that by 2028 will treat and purify sewage water and pipe it back as natural water.

 Drastic times call for drastic measures.
 Yet recycling waste water for drinking has been happening for decades in water scarce countries like Namibia.
 And it's way cheaper and more energy-efficient than desalination.